zhangjinyangnwpu/HSI_Classification/1D_CNN/readme.md

 # 1D convolution network for HSI Classification
 #### You can try more iterate number for a better performence, here I just list a result I run.
+For more detail, read code please, and any question, contact me with no hesitate.

 - 30000 iteratation for **PaviaU** with batch size 200
 ```angular2html